 This sweet and tangy raspberry balsamic sauce is really easy to whip up (it only takes about 10 minutes), but you do need to be a fan of balsamic vinegar to like it.
 So, if you’re not into balsamic vinegar, head over to my Crispy Baked Honey Sriracha Chicken Drumsticks post for an alternative sauce idea.
-Or, just use your favorite bottled wing sauce, teriyaki sauce, or whatever type of sauce you like on your wings.
+Or, just use your favorite bottled wing sauce, teriyaki sauce (here’s my homemade teriyaki sauce recipe), or whatever type of sauce you like on your wings.

 Oh, one more thing.
 This is a fairly small batch recipe because I am not having a party for the “big game”, so if you’re planning on making these for a gathering, you might want to just double the recipe.
 There is enough sauce in the recipe below for up to about 2 lbs. of chicken, though.